devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/step3.md

-Now in the next step we will see how we can integrate CobiGen with eclipse.
+In next step, you will learn about how to integrate CobiGen with Eclipse.